TIBCOSoftware/bw-tooling/bw5toCE/README.md

 Install and have in `PATH`:

+- Bash 4.2 or newer (the script checks this at startup and exits otherwise)
 - AppManage (TIBCO BW5 utility)
 - xmlstarlet
 - yq (mikefarah v4 or python yq are supported)